fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual1.png" width="600" %}

 In the next step we have to determine the location of the anatomical landmarks.
-We will use the nasion and left and right pre-auricular points to align the MRI with the desired coordinate system (which is not strictly needed here, as it already appears to be aligned), but we need the anatomical landmarks and also the inion for the sensor placement.
+We will use the nasion and left and right pre-auricular points to align the MRI with the desired coordinate system (which is not strictly needed here, as it already appears to be aligned), but we also need the anatomical landmarks including the inion for the sensor placement.

-By clicking in the image, we can see the voxel indices which we write down and store in the script.
+By clicking in the image we can see the voxel indices, which we write down and store in the script.

     cfg = [];
     cfg.method = 'ortho';